 Functional areas are defined by color and by floor design.
 A few counters nested underneath curved, protective structures indicate the locations of cash registers.

-There is nothing in this design that looks like an afterthought.
+There is nothing in this food court interior design that looks like an afterthought.
 All the elements are integrated within the main structures, from screens and snack stations positioned around the perimeter of the lounge to the built-in ceiling lights.
 The floor patterns are echoed in the table top designs, and the curves of the furniture, with the comfortably enveloping backrests, are just a continuation of the same general motif.
 This is an excellent way to give life to an interior, by making every little detail an organic part of the overall design.

 Please take a look at our Before and After images of selected projects from 2016 HERE.